CSC4790-Fall2021-Org/CyberSimulation/README.md

  - Download Unity Hub and Unity game engine 2020.2.5f1
  - Click on the "Add" button in Unity Hub and naviagate to the folder you downloaded
  - Double click on the project name to launch it
+ - Click the play button at the top to begin the game

 Controls:
 Left-click to interact with the various menu buttons.